rust-lang/reference/src/inline-assembly.md

 ```

 r[asm.options.supported-options.nomem]
-- `nomem`: The `asm!` block does not read from or write to any memory accessible outside of the `asm!` block.
+- `nomem`: The assembly code does not read from or write to any memory accessible outside of the assembly code.
-  This allows the compiler to cache the values of modified global variables in registers across the `asm!` block since it knows that they are not read or written to by the `asm!`.
+  This allows the compiler to cache the values of modified global variables in registers across the assembly code since it knows that they are not read or written to by the `asm!`.
-  The compiler also assumes that this `asm!` block does not perform any kind of synchronization with other threads, e.g. via fences.
+  The compiler also assumes that the assembly code does not perform any kind of synchronization with other threads, e.g. via fences.

 <!-- no_run: This test has unpredictable or undefined behavior at runtime -->
 ```rust,no_run